pypeaday/eol-dr/checklist.md

 - Everything can be logged in with Bitwarden + the multi-factor apps on my phone (Microsoft Authenticator or Yubi Authenticator, or Aegis) or my YubiKey
 - Don’t close Twitter for a few years
   - If you sell my Twitter, make it worth your time, like 1 million then ask a friend to delete all my old posts
-- Double check that my Facebook is 100% deactivated (login in Bitwarden)

 ### 2FA